MatrixEditor/caterpillar/README.md

 *Caterpillar* is able to:

-* Pack and unpack data just from processing Python class definitions (including support for bitfields with a c++ like syntax!),
+* Pack and unpack data just from processing Python class definitions (including support for bitfields with a c++ like syntax and c-like unions!),
 * apply a wide range of data types (with endianess and architecture configuration),
 * dynamically adapt structs based on their inheritance layout,
 * inserts proper types into the class definition to support documentation and